maximedegreve/TinyFaces/README.md

 - Run the `Run` target in Xcode
 - The first time this can take a long time because it will seed the database with random first names and last names.
 - The application should now be running on [http://localhost:8080](http://localhost:8080)
+- To test Facebook Login you need run the app on https, use for ngrok this. `ngrok http 8080 -subdomain tinyfaces`

 ## 💟 Heroku: